PrEP & PEP

 When should I take PEP?

-It is recommended that PEP be started as soon as possible after the exposure to HIV.
-It works best taken within 24 hours, and must be taken within 72 hours.
+It is recommended that PEP be started as soon as possible after possible exposure to HIV.
+It works best within 24 hours and must be taken within 72 hours.
 This gives the drugs the best chance to work against HIV before it becomes established in the body.
 A course of 28 days is required.

 Who should take PEP?

-Anyone who has had risky contact with a person who has HIV, or a person who may have HIV, should consider taking PEP.
+Who should take PEP?
+Anyone who has had risky contact with a person who has HIV or a person who may have HIV should consider taking PEP.
 The most common reasons for taking PEP are:

-It is important to discuss the need for PEP with a health care provider trained in using these medications, such as a Sexual Health Clinic (or Emergency Department staff if it is after hours).
-Together, you can determine your risk of acquiring HIV and decide whether you would benefit from PEP, and which type of PEP is needed.
+After risky contact it is important to discuss the need for PEP with a healthcare provider trained in using these medications, such as a Sexual Health Clinic (or Emergency Department staff if it is after hours).
+Together, you can determine your risk of acquiring HIV and decide whether you would benefit from PEP and which type of PEP is needed.
 You should also discuss testing for other STIs.
-If you are pregnant, think you might be pregnant, or are breastfeeding, discuss this with your health care provider before starting PEP.
+If you are pregnant, think you might be pregnant or are breastfeeding, discuss this with your healthcare provider before starting PEP.

 How effective is it?

-Taking PEP medication daily for 28 days after an exposure has been shown to significantly reduce the risk of acquiring HIV from that exposure, however it will not eliminate the risk.
+Taking PEP medication daily for 28 days after exposure reduces the risk of acquiring HIV from that exposure.
+However, it will not completely remove the risk.

 What is involved in taking PEP?